SpencerAP/certbot-renew/README.md

 My certs were originally generated with `certbot-auto --standalone -d {domain}`, and stored in the default location.
 I run Apache.

 ## Usage
-Place the `certbot-auto` script somewhere sensible (say, /etc/letsencrypt), mod it executable, and add it to your crontab.
+Place the `certbot-auto` script somewhere sensible (say, /etc/letsencrypt).
+Review the `$LOG_FILE` and `$RENEW_CMD` settings to make sure they're right for your system.
+Mod it executable, and add it to your crontab.
 Certbot currently recommends scheduling it to run twice a day, at a random minute your choosing.

 ## Next Steps
 - Run configtest before stopping Apache to increase the likelihood that it can be restarted safely